emirkaanozdemr/OzQIS/README.md

-# 🌌 OzQIS
+# OzQIS

 **OzQIS: Evaluating Quantum Learning**
 Developed by **Emir Kaan Özdemir** and **Emre Dinç**

-This repository contains the implementation code for **OzQIS**, a novel metric designed to evaluate quantum machine learning models from an interpretability perspective.
+This repository contains the implementation code for **OzQIS: Evaluating Quantum Learning**, a novel metric designed to evaluate quantum machine learning models from an interpretability perspective.

 ---